anthonyjlmorel/ajlm.build-tools/readme.md

 - use a non-recursive version of DFS for huge repositories (sensing a perf issue here)

 - make customizable some stuffs like :
-1. build command, do we compile @types, ... see @todo in code.
+1. build command, ... see @todo in code.
 2. do we force dependants to rebuild if a dependencies changed
 - do we implement specific stuff like adding dependencies in sub packages or bumping versions ?